governifyauditor/goldenflow-showcase-project/README.md

 ## Check results
 After doing all of this, if the data has been calculated there should appear a new point for each metric:
 - At least 75% of releases must match the merge of a PR into master within ten minutes: 2/2 = 100%
+- At least 75% of Github Actions builds should pass correctly: 4/4 = 100%
-- Correlation between new branches and started stories for the whole class: 3/4 = 75%
+- Correlation between new branches and started stories for the team: 3/4 = 75%
-- Correlation between open pull request and finished stories for the whole class: 2/4 = 50%
+- Correlation between open pull request and finished stories for the team: 2/4 = 50%
-- Correlation between merged pull requests and delivered stories for the whole class: 1/4 = 25%
+- Correlation between merged pull requests and delivered stories for the team: 1/4 = 25%

 The `Heroku releases` metric might have a different value if you didn't wait until a PR was deployed before merging a new one.